aimand/DataScienceCoursera/4.ExploratoryDataAnalysis/README.md

 ## Exploratory Data Analysis
 ### Course Projects

-This is repository contains the code, plots' and data for "Exploratory Data Analysis" Coursera Course.
+This repository contains the code, plots and data for the "Exploratory Data Analysis" Coursera Course.

 To run the code for Project 1:
 1. Download the Project1 folder as is to a folder of your choice on the your computer